TaintBench/TaintBench.github.io/downloads.md

 title: Downloads
 #subtitle: All about the TaintBench Suite
 ---
-Downloads will be available once the paper get accepted.
+Downloads will be available once the paper gets accepted.